Sum

 vd

-a vector, can be a dataset or Origin worksheet column.
+in "column" mode, a vector of a dataset or Origin worksheet column,

 WorksheetName

-the worksheet name that contains column col1 and col2.
+the worksheet name or index that contains column col1 and col2.
+Exclamation mark ! is required as the suffix.

 col1, col2